Spaghetti ai Frutti di Mare

 Can I use frozen seafood for this recipe?

-How do I know when the clams and mussels are cooked?
+How can I tell when shrimp and squid are perfectly cooked?